freddi301/lambda-in-purescript/README.md

-a naive implementation of and execution broker could be 3 queues lazy, eager, symbolic, where the evaluations will be partitioned naively the all the jobs from lazy would be executed before proceeding to eager and so on but a worker could get a task from eager before all from lazy are executed based on data locality (aka cost)
+a naive implementation of and execution broker could be 3 queues lazy, eager, symbolic, where the evaluations will be partitioned naively the all the jobs from lazy would be executed before proceeding to eager and then lazy but a worker could get a task from eager before all from lazy are executed based on data locality (aka cost)

 ## TODO